Mary Saunderson: Teaching career

-As acting was one of Betterton's most beloved passions, she also had the desire to put forth her talents as a way of educating and influencing the young minds around her.
-Mary Betterton and her husband even informally adopted actress, Anne Bracegirdle, and played a key role in training her for the very successful and popular stage career that she would have.
-Bracegirdle was also known as, "the celebrated virgin," meaning that she was popular for not being the risqué stereotype that came with many actresses during this time.
+Betterton's passion for acting influenced her to put forth her talents as a way of educating and influencing the young minds around her.
+Mary Betterton and her husband even informally adopted actress Anne Bracegirdle, and played a key role in training her for the very successful and popular stage career that she went on to have.
+Bracegirdle was also known as "the celebrated virgin", meaning that she was popular for not being the risqué stereotype that came with many actresses during this time.
 The "celebrated virgin" label that Bracegirdle received was easily attributed to the moral teachings that Betterton also provided when training the young actress.

 Mary Betterton was such a positive light and educator to young actresses that King Charles II requested her as his first choice to train his nieces (daughters of his younger brother) to become great actresses, which is a huge reflection of how respected she was as an acting coach and mentor.
-As Lady Anne and Lady Mary grew up to be Queens, the work of Betterton could be seen in their speeches with their "clear and direct voices".
-Betterton had a lasting impact on these women, so much so that when Thomas Betterton died, Queen Anne granted her a yearly pension to ensure that she was taken care of financially.
+Lady Anne and Lady Mary grew up to be queens, and the work of Betterton could be seen in their speeches with their "clear and direct voices".
+Betterton had a lasting impact on these women, so much so that when Thomas Betterton died, Queen Anne granted her a yearly pension to ensure that she was not in want.

 Personal life

 Mary Betterton was a granddaughter of Richard Burbage, one of William Shakespeare's men, one of the first and most famous Shakespearean actors.
 Very little or if anything is known of her childhood.
-The first information that can be found of her is that Sir William Davenant hired her to perform for the Duke's Company in 1661.
+The first information that can be found about her is that Sir William Davenant hired her to perform for the Duke's Company in 1661.
 She lived with other actresses in the company including Hester Davenport under his wife's care until she and the leading man of the company, Thomas Betterton, obtained a marriage license on Christmas Eve in 1662.
 Their marriage lasted for some 48 years under "the strictest amity" until her husband's death in 1710.
-Mrs. Betterton was different than many other English actresses, in that she attracted no public chatter or gossip about her personal life; she was simply not interested in enticing any foolish blather about her life off stage.
+Mrs. Betterton was different from many other English actresses, in that she attracted no public chatter or gossip about her personal life; she was simply not interested in enticing any foolish blather about her life off stage.